Feargal Quinn: Supermarkets

 Quinn founded the national supermarket chain, Superquinn (originally Quinn's Supermarkets), in Dundalk in 1960.
-As chairman of the company, he developed a reputation for having a high level of customer service compared to other supermarkets, and wrote a manual on customer service, Crowning the Customer".
+As chairman of the company, he developed a reputation for having a high level of customer service compared to other supermarkets, and wrote a manual on customer service, "Crowning the Customer".
 He introduced a number of innovations to the Irish supermarket sector, including Ireland's first supermarket loyalty card in 1993, SuperClub (rebranded in 2007 as Reward Card).

-On 26 August 2005, Superquinn was sold to a consortium called Select Retail Holdings, which had been formed in 2002.
-Quinn was replaced as Chairman but remained as non-executive President.
+On 26 August 2005, Superquinn was sold for around €450 million to a consortium called Select Retail Holdings, which had been formed in 2002.
+In the following years, it transpired that the company faced multiple market challenges as its shops had aged, competition had grown, and it lacked centralised distribution; Quinn was replaced as chairman but remained as non-executive President.

 On 18 July 2011, it was announced that receivers had been appointed to the business.
 The following day, it was reported that the business had been sold to Musgrave Group for just over €100 million.
 All Superquinn shops were rebranded to SuperValu in 2014.

 Public sector work

-Quinn became the chairman of the Interim Board for Posts and served as chairman of its successor An Post (the Irish postal administration) until 1989 – he also served on several other public authorities and boards.
+Quinn became the chairman of the Interim Board for Posts and served as chairman of its successor An Post (the State-owned Irish postal administration) until 1989.
+He also served on several other public authorities and boards.
 From 1993 to 1998, he chaired the steering committee which oversaw the development of the Leaving Certificate Applied.

-In 2006, he was appointed an adjunct professor in Marketing at NUI, Galway.
+In 2006, he was appointed an adjunct professor in marketing at NUI, Galway.
 He was also chairman of Springboard Ireland.

 Business groups

-He is a former President of EuroCommerce, the Brussels-based organisation which represents the retail, wholesale and international trade sectors in Europe.
+He was a sometime former President of EuroCommerce, the Brussels-based organisation which represents the retail, wholesale and international trade sectors in Europe.
 He also served on the board of directors of CIES – the Food Business Forum based in Paris as well as the American-based Food Marketing Institute.